bereniceluis/textractify/README.md

 - all the image files uploaded in the local server are stored in `uploads` folder

 ## Website
 [textractify](textractify.herokuapp.com) is already deployed and running on Heroku.
+The website might go on maintenance from time to time.